kubezero/kubezero/packages/README.md

 # KubeZero Packages

-The packages are pre-defined resources could be used as they are in the registry.
+The packages are pre-defined resources, which could be used as they are in the registry.

 ## How to use